How much is too much of a good thing? Can you try too hard to rank and end up making things worse?

 You can obviously do this yourself, but it takes quite a bit of time to register 50+ social profiles.

-So we created a service to do that for you if you don’t have the time… and we streamlined it so it’s very affordable ($1 or less per profile!).
+So, we created a service to do this for you if you don’t have the time… and we streamlined it, so it’s very affordable ($1 or less per profile!).

-HOTH Lock My Brand hand-registers your brand on the top social sites in the world.
+Your brand is hand-registered on the top social sites in the world.
 We’ll fill out your profile, upload a picture, and create a non-optimized link on the page back to your site.

-This will put your mind to ease about the whole Penguin / over-optimization issue.
+Put your mind at ease about the whole Penguin / over-optimization issue.
 The place to start is by scheduling a consultation for an SEO Audit HERE.

 If you have any questions, just leave them in the comments!